OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-2-DevOps/chapter-6-deployment/quiz/quiz.md

         import { onAuthStateChanged } from "https://www.gstatic.com/firebasejs/11.6.0/firebase-auth.js";

         const quizData = [
             {
-        question: "What caused the outage when Ani and Mariam pushed their code?",
+                question: "What was the cause of the site outage when Ani and Mariam pushed their code?",
                 options: [
-            "They forgot to update their documentation",
+                    "They used incompatible programming languages",
-            "Integration issues between API and database schema changes", "They used different programming languages",
+                    "They pushed their code at different times", "Integration issues between the API and database schema changes", "They forgot to update their documentation"
-            "They pushed at different times"
                 ],
+                explanations: [
+                    "The conflict was about integration, not languages.", "They pushed at the same time, and the lack of automatic testing was the real problem.", "Ani's changes and Mariam's code conflicted, leading to broken endpoints and database issues.", "Documentation issues didn't cause the crash."
+                ],
-        correctAnswer: 1,
+                correctAnswer: 2
-        explanation: "Conflicting API and database changes caused integration failures, leading to the site outage."
             },
             {
-        question: "What is the primary purpose of the staging environment in CI/CD?",
+                question: "What is the main purpose of a staging environment?",
                 options: [
-            "To allow developers to code freely",
-            "To test the application in a near-production setup", "To collect analytics from real users",
+                    "To test the application in a near-production setup before going live", "To allow developers to write code freely", "To permanently archive old application versions",
-            "To archive older versions"
+                    "To monitor user activity in real time" ],
+                explanations: [
+                    "Staging environments replicate production for final testing.", "That's the role of the development environment.", "Staging is temporary and focuses on testing the latest version.", "Monitoring happens mainly in production."
                 ],
-        correctAnswer: 1,
+                correctAnswer: 0
-        explanation: "Staging replicates production and is used for final testing before going live."
             },
             {
-        question: "Which deployment strategy releases new code to a small subset of users first?",
+                question: "Which deployment strategy gradually releases changes to a small group of users first?",
                 options: [
+                    "Canary Deployment",
                     "Blue-Green Deployment",
-            "Canary Deployment",
-            "Rolling Deployment",
+                    "Immutable Deployment",
-            "Immutable Deployment"
+                    "Rolling Deployment"
                 ],
-        correctAnswer: 1,
+                explanations: [
-        explanation: "Canary deployments start with a small group of users to monitor behavior before a full rollout."
+                    "Canary deployments start with a small group and expand based on monitoring.", "Blue-Green swaps between two environments, not a gradual rollout.", "Immutable deployments switch environments entirely.",
+                    "Rolling deploys changes incrementally across all instances."
+                ],
+                correctAnswer: 0
+            },
+            {
+                question: "What is one benefit of Blue-Green deployment?",
+                options: [
+                    "It enables easy rollback if something goes wrong", "It uses fewer resources",
+                    "It guarantees no bugs in new code", "It allows real users to test features selectively" ],
+                explanations: [
+                    "You can quickly revert to the previous environment if problems occur.", "Blue-Green is resource-intensive because it requires two full environments.", "No strategy can guarantee bug-free code.",
+                    "That's a feature of canary deployments, not Blue-Green."
+                ],
+                correctAnswer: 0
+            },
+            {
+                question: "What is a key challenge of using Feature Toggles?",
+                options: [
+                    "They slow down deployments significantly",
+                    "They increase technical debt if not managed properly", "They require creating multiple production environments",
+                    "They eliminate the need for testing"
+                ],
+                explanations: [
+                    "Feature toggles are designed to speed up flexibility, not slow down deployment.", "Too many or poorly managed feature toggles can create messy, hard-to-maintain code.", "Feature toggles work within a single production environment.", "Feature toggles don't remove the need for testing."
+                ],
+                correctAnswer: 1
             }
         ];

         let currentQuestion = 0;
         let score = 0;